shadowc/React-lib/docs/js-docs.md

 **Kind**: global class
 <a name="new_TagsManager_new"></a>

-### new TagsManager(hiddenFieldsContainer, tagsContainer, tagFieldNamePrefix, tagsTextLabel, hxrRoute)
+### new TagsManager(hiddenFieldsContainer, tagsContainer, tagFieldNamePrefix, tagsTextLabel, hxrRouteCallback)
 TagsManager Constructor - Loads the tags present in the form